Posted on April 15, 2015

 Elements of the Crime

 In order to be found guilty of disturbing the peace, the prosecutor must prove beyond a reasonable doubt:

 2. The other person was in a building or on the same grounds

 3. Defendant was fighting, disrupted local activities, or used offensive words

 Punishment for Disturbing the Peace

-If convicted of disturbing the peace, one can face 90 days of incarceration in the county jail.
+PC 415 is punishable in the county jail for up to 90 days.
 Additionally, up to three years of court ordered probation along with court fines and fees.
 However, a skilled criminal defense attorney may be able to get the charges dismissed via informal diversion and one will not have to serve a day in jail or be placed on probation.

 Defenses to Disturbing the Peace